 - Available to work a minimum of 20 hours per week.

-We require a minimum of three months commitment for at least 20 hours a week.
+We require a minimum of six months commitment for at least 20 hours a week.
 Positions are based in our office in The Hague.

 If you are interested in applying for an internship, please send your CV and a cover letter with information on your availability and two references to Ties Olivier Schelfhout (firstname.lastname@example.org)